At UC San Diego Health, our heart transplant results exceed national standards.

 Our heart transplantation program began in 1989 under the direction of internationally renowned cardiothoracic surgeon Stuart W. Jamieson, MB, FRCS.
 We performed our first heart transplant in 1990.

-Why Would You Need a Heart Transplant?
+Why You May Need a Heart Transplant

 A heart transplant is a treatment option for irreversible, life-threatening heart diseases that cannot be managed by other medical or surgical methods.
 You may need a new heart if you have some of these conditions.

 Heart Transplant Recipients Form Unique Bond

 Our Transplant Accomplishments

 - We are the first hospital on the West Coast to successfully perform heart transplant surgery from a donor after circulatory death (DCD), which can significantly decrease transplant waiting list times and improve patient outcomes.

 - Our patient survival rates for heart transplants exceed the national average, placing us among the nation's best transplant centers by the Scientific Registry of Transplant Recipients (SRTR).